python-poetry/cleo/docs/introduction.rst

             description = 'Greets someone'

             arguments = [
-                {
-                    'name': 'name',
-                    'description': 'Who do you want to greet?', 'required': False
+                InputArgument('name', InputArgument.OPTIONAL, 'Who do you want to greet?')
-                }
             ]

             options = [
-                {
-                    'name': 'yell',
+                InputOption(
-                    'shortcut': 'y',
+                    'yell', 'y',
-                    'flag': True,
+                    InputArgument.VALUE_NONE,
-                    'description': 'If set, the task will yell in uppercase letters' }
+                    'If set, the task will yell in uppercase letters' )
             ]

             def handle(self):